 The Cliffs of Moher soar to a height of 214 metres high.
 The heightist point being slightly north of O’Brien’s Tower.
 Let’s just say it’s rather scary looking down.

 Driving to the Cliffs of Moher

 The Cliff of Moher from Dublin: Travelling from Dublin to the Cliffs of Moher by car should take about 3 and a half hours.
+Making it the perfect destination for a day trip from Dublin.
 There are 3 possible routes.
 The fastest route has tolls.
 Directions can be seen on Google Maps.

 The Cliff of Moher from Galway: Galway is only a 1 and a half hour drive from the Cliffs of Moher.
 I have linked the direction via Google Maps. r

 The Cliff of Moher from Shannon: Shannon Airport (map) is the closest airport to the cliffs, taking only an hour to get there by car.